ADMISSIONS & WAITING LISTS

 Applicants need to apply directly to the academy in order to gain a place at the academy, and, failing that, can be added to the academy's waiting list.
 It is never possible to provide an estimate of the position on the waiting list as, in accordance with the national admissions code, this is only determined at the point at which allocations are made by the Academy Trust Admissions Panel.

-See above for the 2022-2023 In-Year Application Form.
+See above for the 2024-2025 In-Year Application Form.

-A new in-year application form for 2022-2023 will be available from 1 September 2022 at the latest
+A new in-year application form for 2025-2026 will be available from 1 September 2025 at the latest

-Cranford Community College consulted on its proposed Admissions Policy for 2023-2024 until Friday 31 January 2022.
+Cranford Community College consulted on its proposed Admissions Policy for 2025-2026 until Friday 31 January 2024.

 The consultation was for parents of children aged 2-18, other persons in the area who have an interest in the proposed arrangements, all other admissions authorities within the local area, the local authority and any adjoining neighbouring local authorities.

-The consultation for 2024-2025 is open from 1 October 2022 and close on 31 January 2023.
-It will be considered by the ATB by 28 February 2023 and the agreed version published by 15 March 2023
+The consultation for 2026-2027 opened on 6 October 2024 and will close on 31 January 2025.
+It will be considered by the ATB by 28 February 2025 and the agreed version published by 15 March 2025

 Any consultation contributions or any admissions queries can be sent to the Head of Admissions, Ms Dhillon, via the 'CONTACT US' tab on this website.

-Fraudulent or Deliberately Misleading Applications
+7. Fraudulent or Deliberately Misleading Applications

 The academy may withdraw the offer of a place, even after the child has started if, for example, the application is found to have been fraudulent or deliberately misleading.